I sit in a dingy pub in Dublin, just outside the city centre.

 I can’t expect everybody to like me.
 I can’t expect everybody to agree with or understand every one of my decisions.
 But what I do know is that when I made the decision to pack my bags and move here with only two months of preparation, I felt empowered.
 Because I wasn’t listening to anybody else; I was doing something I knew, deep in my soul, was right for me.

 I don’t think about her so much anymore.
 She’ll pop up on my social media feed from time to time.
-She’s still with the same woman and they seem good together.
 It’s strange how we can keep up with each other’s lives nowadays without ever actually talking.
 How someone can go from being a best friend, inseparable, to someone who you see appear on your phone screen whenever you open an app.
 It’s like we’ve got thousands of these micro friendships brewing through social media, but we never pause and take a sip from the tap, never sit down for a long chat.

 I wonder if I bumped into her now, what we would say.
 She would probably say, I can’t believe you actually did it.
 That little girl in that basement would be proud of me, I think, too.
 She would say, Look Naomi, we did it.
 But what does “doing it” even mean?